 Feeding your baby is an excellent way to get your fill of snuggles, but sometimes you need to get other things done too.
 How can you tackle that mile-long to do list if you’re always holding a bottle?

 I wish I had the luxury of doing nothing but feeding my baby, but as much as I loved bottle-feeding, I did think that life would be a little easier if my baby was more independent.
-So maybe you’re also wondering — exactly when do babies start holding their own bottles?
+The good news is: your baby will eventually start holding a bottle.

 How Early Can it Happen?

 Most babies won’t have the skills needed to hold their own bottle in place until they are six months old (1), although there are some babies who reach this stage earlier than others.

 Some will need a lot of time to figure out how to do it.
 They may not be ready until they are nine or even 10 months old.
 But that doesn’t mean your baby isn’t smart or that they’re developing too slowly.

 Babies develop at different rates (2).
 Try not to compare your baby to your friend’s baby who might have mastered holding his bottle earlier than your little guy.
 As moms, our little ones rely on us to love and support their learning, no matter how quickly or slowly that is!